rferrari/skatehive-docs-AI/src/content/docs/Level-1/share-ur-content.md

 ---
 sidebar_position: 4
 title: How to Publish a Post on Skatehive.app
 description: A step-by-step guide to publishing posts on Skatehive.
 Learn how to create, upload media, add descriptions, and share your content with the Skatehive community.
 version: "latest"
 id: "share-ur-content"
+keywords:
+  - Skatehive
+  - publish
+  - post
+  - content
+  - media
+  - community
+  - guide
+  - images
+  - videos
+  - social media
+  - share
+  - tutorial
 ---

 # How to Publish a Post on Skatehive.app